-Your milk snake could lay as few as 2, and as many as 18 eggs at a time.
+Your milk snake could lay as few as 2 eggs, or lay as many as 18 eggs at a time.
 The average number of eggs per clutch is 10.

-Some breeders mate their females 2 or perhaps even 3 times a year.
-For example, Pueblan milk snakes will often have 3 clutches a year, laying approximately 10 eggs each time.
-This is the reason why Pueblans are one of the least expensive milk snakes.
+Some breeders mate their females 2 or 3 times a year.
+For example, Pueblan milk snakes will often have 3 clutches a year.

 Incubating Milk Snake Eggs

-Incubating the eggs is not difficult, but you do need to make sure the temperature, humidity, and ventilation are pitched at the correct level.
-Let’s review each requirement in turn:
+Incubating the eggs is not difficult, but you do need to make sure the temperature, humidity, and ventilation are set at the correct level.

-Humidity is vital to stop the eggs from drying out.
-However, the outer shells of the egg must not get wet, as the developing babies could drown.
-This is why it is so essential to prevent your snake from laying her eggs in the water bowl.
+Humidity is vital for stopping the eggs from drying out.
+However, the outer shells of the egg must not get wet as the developing babies could drown.

 Humidity should be around 90%, but no water should come into contact with the outside of the shell.
-To achieve this, purchase a specialist reptile hatching medium (substrate).
-Many of these substrates need to be mixed with water before you lay them.
+Use a specialist snake hatching substrate (bedding), such as vermiculite or perlite.

-The ideal temperature for incubation is 80°F-84°F. Do not allow the temperature to dip below 80°F or rise above 85°F. Either scenario is likely to result in deformities.
+The ideal temperature for egg incubation is 80°F-84°F. Do not allow the temperature to dip below 80°F or rise above 85°F.

-If the container is completely airtight, carbon dioxide can build up, and the developing babies may struggle to breathe.
+Some air-flow is essential.
+If the container is completely airtight, carbon dioxide can build up and the developing babies may struggle to breathe.
 To safely incubate the eggs, follow these steps:

-- Find a plastic egg box (e.g., a Tupperware container with a lid).
-Clean and disinfect the container and make sure it’s dry.
-You may need several egg boxes if you have a large clutch to incubate.
+- Find a plastic egg box (e.g. a Tupperware container with a lid).
+Clean and disinfect the container and make sure it’s dry

-- Gently remove the eggs from the enclosure and place these in the plastic box.
+- Remove the eggs from the enclosure and place them in the plastic container.
 Leave enough space between each egg.
-If some of the eggs are clumped together (as they often are) don’t be too heavy-handed when trying to separate them.
-It’s fine to incubate them in clumps if they cannot be easily separated.
+If some of the eggs are clumped together, don’t be too heavy-handed when trying to separate them.
+Incubate them in clumps if they can’t be separated

 Milk Snake Egg Incubation Time